 You are taught in a supportive environment which encourages your intellectual and personal development.

 When you start your degree, you are assigned an Academic Adviser who assists and supports you.
-You can also get information and advice on academic and personal matters from the School’s Student Advisers.
+You can also get information and advice on academic and personal matters from the Division’s Student Success and Attainment and Student Support teams.

 The School is equipped with the latest academic resources and facilities to support your legal education.
 Our state-of-the-art Wigoder Law Building, opened in 2016, has a replica courtroom where you can develop advocacy skills before a bench composed of local judges, practising barristers, solicitors and lecturers.
 It’s also the home of Kent Law Clinic, where students work and learn under the supervision of Law Clinic solicitors.